-You should go for an arrest warrant search in Preston County if you want to find information on the issue of detention decrees as well as arrest records from the area.
+You should go for an arrest warrant search in Preston County if you want to find information on detention decrees and arrest records from the area.
 It will help to understand here that arrests don’t always occur under the provisions of warrants.
-It is possible for the police to effect a warrantless detention and yet be within the bounds of WV laws.
+The police can affect warrantless detention and yet be within WV laws’ bounds.

 Generally, when the crime in question is a felony, the police are under pressure to arrest this perpetrator at once since he may try to flee the county.
-So, as long as they have probable cause that points to the complicity of the accused in the criminal act, they can detain this person without waiting for the court to sanction an arrest warrant.
+So, as long as they have probable cause that points to the accused’s complicity in the criminal act, they can detain this person without waiting for the court to sanction an arrest warrant.

 This certainly does not mean that outstanding warrants are a rare sight as far as felonious matters go.
-In fact, requesting the court to issue warrants is one way to keep the case alive even when the suspect cannot be immediately apprehended.
+Requesting the court to issue warrants is one way to keep the case alive even when the suspect cannot be immediately apprehended.
 Active warrants are also needed when very little information is available about the accused.

 As far as misdemeanors go, the warrants issued in such cases, at least when the matter is petty, will come with the conditions of release clearly stated on them.
-This includes the bail amount that will have to be posted in order to secure release.
-A warrant inquiry will not just bring information on active warrants but also arrest records from Preston County and for your search, you will have to visit:
+This includes the bail amount that will have to be posted to secure freedom.
+A warrant inquiry will not just bring information on active warrants but also arrest records from Preston County, and for your search, you will have to visit: